phuc16/CNPM/README.md

 Author: Nguyễn Diệu Ái, Nguyễn Kế Đạt, Trương Hoàng Phúc, Đặng Quốc Thanh, Huỳnh Đức Thịnh, Nguyễn Phúc Thịnh, Nguyễn Ngô Thanh Trúc.

 ## Project target
-We build this system to help restaurant calculates the amount owed by the customer, indicates that amount, may prepare an invoice for the customer, and indicates the options for the customer to make payment.
-This system includes table reservation, ordering food, alerts, billing, credit card processing and customer management.
+We build this system to make it easier for customers to use the restaurant's services and also help the restaurant manage data.
+This system includes managing tables, ordering food, alerts, billing, credit card processing and customer management.

+This app can be use by 4 user:
+..* Customer
+..* Receptionist
+..* Clerk
+..* Manager

 ## Instruction